thenetcircle/faiss4j/README.md

 at last, libfaiss.so should be in current path -rwxr-xr-x 1 root root 3594624 Apr 16 09:20 swigfaiss4j.so

+somehow, the java stub class has an error at com/thenetcircle/services/faiss/RangeSearchPartialResult.java:[64,14] error: method finalize() is already defined in class RangeSearchPartialResult

 then let us run some test
 ```bash